 The initial meeting will be different in scope from subsequent meetings in that most of the time will be spent on orientation of members and the organization of the committee.
-The first meeting should be carefully planned as it is important to set the tone for future meetings and equally important, to firmly establish effective relationships from the start (Please refer to the Appendix for the First Meeting Agenda sample).
+The first meeting should be carefully planned as it is important to set the tone for future meetings and equally important, to firmly establish effective relationships from the start (Refer to Appendix C for the First Meeting Agenda sample).

 A well-planned, professionally conducted first meeting will set the stage for a productive second meeting.
-The second meeting may be the time to complete the "Plan of Work" that will guide the committee's activities.
+The second meeting may be the time to complete the "Plan of Work" that will guide the committee's activities (See Appendix G for the Plan of Work sample).
 This meeting may also provide educators the opportunity to transfer the leadership to committee members.
 Hence, the committee becomes operational at this point.